Concept

 Source-Side Deduplication

-Before uploading, the backup data path checks which blocks the EBA repository already holds and skips sending them; only lightweight references are recorded for those blocks.
-This applies on every transport path, so even a full read does not mean a full upload.
+Where source-side deduplication is active, the backup data path checks which blocks the EBA repository already holds and skips sending them; only lightweight references are recorded for those blocks.
+RAW Block Sendense CBT instead sends the full source through ingest while repository deduplication avoids retaining duplicate content.

 Deduplication is global within a repository, so identical data across different VMs and recovery points is stored once.